-The successful candidate will be based at a primary school or high school in NSW (see below Location Nomination form with current vacancies) and provided with opportunities to work across the lifespan with both primary and high school aged students.
+The successful candidate will be based at Casino West Public School and provided with opportunities to work across the lifespan with both primary and high school aged students.
 Working as a school counsellor in a NSW public school will enable you to engage with a diversity of students (and school communities) like no other child and adolescent psychologist role can.
 This is a chance to use your skills to make a real difference in the lives of children and young people at a time in their lives when it matters most.

 We are looking for School Counsellors with qualifications in Education and Psychology.
 To be successful in these roles you will have:

 - Teaching qualifications and eligibility for an approval to teach in NSW Department of Education schools

 - Be a registered or provisionally registered psychologist, or eligible for registration with the Psychology Board of Australia

 - Have demonstrated understanding of the mental health needs of children and young people

 - Experience in counselling children and young people using evidence-based interventions

 - Experience in cognitive, emotional and behavioural assessment of children and young people